 Screening of drug libraries obtained from biotech and pharmaceutical companies, along with active screening of the literature, identified oxfendazole, a veterinary product used for deworming in animals, as a potential macrofilaricidal treatment for river blindness.

 Based on highly encouraging pre-clinical data on the efficacy of oxfendazole, DNDi is evaluating the use of oxfendazole for filarial infections.
-DNDi is moving ahead with pharmaceutical development of the drug, and the HELP Consortium, of which DNDi is a member, will conduct a Phase I clinical trial.
+DNDi is moving ahead with pharmaceutical development of the drug, and the HELP Consortium, of which DNDi is a member, is conducting a Phase I clinical trial.

 HELP Consortium: an international network to speed up identification of new treatments for worm-related diseases

 Launched in 2019, the Helminth Elimination Platform (HELP) led by the Swiss Tropical and Public Health Institute (Swiss TPH) convenes key players in research and development for filarial diseases.
 The multidisciplinary consortium works to identify new treatments against nematode worms, including onchocerciasis, lymphatic filariasis, hookworm, and whipworm.

 All regulatory approvals were obtained for the Phase I study in Tanzania, sponsored by Swiss Tropical and Public Health Institute (Swiss TPH) and conducted by the Ifakara Health Institute in Tanzania.
 The Phase I clinical trial assessing the bioavailability of oxfendazole was initiated and final follow-up visits were completed for the first two patient cohorts.
 Two safety review committee meetings were held, and no safety concerns were noted.